 Ask a drummer what makes the perfect drum kit and they might say “wood, metal, a little plastic and a blanket.”
 Keep it simple, stupid.
-But we aren’t as stupid as we look and we as drummers want to stretch the limits on our sonic profile behind the kit too!
+But we drummers aren’t as stupid as we look, and we want to stretch the limits of our sonic profile behind the kit!
 Electronic drum triggers are a great way to increase your tonal repertoire without much more than the press of a button.

 Why Use Triggers?

-In a perfect world, every venue, bar, and basement would have the sound profile of Carnegie Hall.
+In a perfect world, every venue, bar, and basement would have the acoustics of Carnegie Hall.
 Unfortunately, it just doesn’t shake out that way.
-The reason drum triggering is so popular is because of consistency.
-As drummers, we know that we can’t control our acoustic kit sounds in the same way a guitarist or keyboard player can with their instruments.
-But with drum triggers and modules, drummers are given the keys to the tone-zone and can have consistent drum tone at our finger tips.
+The reason drum triggering is so popular is its consistency of sound.
+As drummers, we know that we can’t control how our acoustic kit sounds in the same way a guitarist or keyboard player can with their instruments.
+But with drum triggers and modules, drummers are given the keys to the tone-zone and can have consistent drum tone at our stick-tips.

 How Drum Triggers Work

 Beyond the modules from e-kits brands like Alesis, Roland and Yamaha carry racks and dedicated modules with on-board sounds and the ability to add your own.
-And with the advent of plug-ins like EzDrummer, you can connect your module via MIDI or USB to your DAW and use all the sounds from your favorite plug-ins
+And with the advent of “virtual drummer” plug-ins like EZDrummer, you can connect your module via MIDI or USB to your DAW and use all the sounds from your favorite software instruments.

 Though it seems incredibly daunting, integrating triggers into your acoustic drum kit is a simple process when you add the right gear.
-The addition of triggers into your new “hybrid drum kit” is hugely rewarding and opens up a vast new world of tones and sounds to help you create behind the kit like never before.
+Adding triggers to your new “hybrid drum kit” is hugely rewarding, and opens up a vast new world of tones and sounds, so you can get creative behind the kit like never before.